Steff-Locaa/ProductTable/README.md

 # ProductTable

-Building a searchable product data table with React.
+Building a basic searchable product table with React.